-Family feeling a little stir crazy this winter?
-Our suggestion: kick cabin fever to the curb and embrace the snowy tundra with a snow tubing excursion with the kids.
-No skill or expensive gear is needed, and there are plenty of places to go snow tubing near NYC, whether you want a day trip or an overnight.
+Looking for a fun outdoor activity to do with the kids this winter?
+Our suggestion: kick cabin fever to the curb and embrace the season with a snow tubing excursion with the kids.
+No skill or expensive gear is needed, and there are plenty of places to go snow tubing near NYC, whether you want a day outing or an overnight trip.
 Here are over a dozen spots to slip and slide in the snow!

-To manage crowds, most tubing parks require reservations for a specific time.
-You can cut down on your wait when you arrive by getting waiver forms at parks’ web sites and filling them out beforehand.
-Like all snow sports, the weather affects tubing conditions.
+• Like all snow sports, the weather affects tubing conditions.
 Give the parks a call to confirm they are fully operational and open.
+Many also post snow conditions online.

 Drive time from NYC: 45 minutes